abarnatan/App-Sales-Analysis/README.md

 # Heroes of Pymoli In App Sales Analysis

 ## Scope:
-The purpose of this code is to analize in-app purchase data of a mobile game and visualize the data in data frames.
+The purpose of this project is to analize in-app purchase data of a mobile game and visualize the data in data frames.
+Once the data frames are created, what are three key insights and recommendations?

-The goal is to create data frames for the following criteria:

 - Total number of players

 ![image](https://user-images.githubusercontent.com/70718724/119277509-01f20b00-bbd5-11eb-9a90-2ae5ffccfd9d.png)

 - Purchasing analysis